kickTROLL/mk1300v2_RGB/README.md

 - Close the official MK1300v2 software before connecting

 ---
+## What's New?
+- [NEW] On-board HW Animated Effects added
+- [NEW] Easy to use Custom per-key RGB layout maker added
+---
 ## Usage

 1. Click **[ CONNECT ]** → select *Gaming Keyboard* from the popup